glycerine/goq/README.md

  * goq sub *command* {*arguments*}*: submit a job to the job server for running.
 You can 'goq sub' from anywhere, assuming that GOQ_HOME is set and that the local $GOQ_HOME/.goq contains keys that match those on the server.

  * goq work {forever} : request a job from the job server and execute it, returning the result to the server.
 Wash, rinse, repeat.
 A worker will loop forever if started with 'goq work forever'.
-Otherwise it will work until there are no more jobs, then stop after 1000 msec of inactivity.
+Otherwise, without the 'forever' argument, the worker does 'one-shot' behavior: it will wait for one job, do that job, and then stop.
 Generally you'll want to start a forever worker on each cpu of each compute node in your cluster.
 As for any node in your cluster, GOQ_HOME must be set and $GOQ_HOME/.goq must contain current keys.

 Additional useful commands